-We’ve written about resolving a cloudy polyurethane finish in a past article, dealing with moisture that got trapped beneath the plastic sheet that poly provides when it’s used as a top finish on wood projects.
-You’ll find it here.
+In a past article, we’ve written about resolving a cloudy polyurethane finish, dealing with moisture trapped beneath the plastic sheet that poly provides when it’s used as a top finish on wood projects.

-While the cause of that may be different, the results and cure may very well be the same.
+While the cause of that may differ, the results and cure may be the same.
 We mention this because the cure we wrote about was something far less drastic than a complete refinish job.
 You may want to review that piece to see if the remedy for fixing a cloudy poly finish might also work for white heat stains on your tabletop.
 It may save you a lot of time and effort.

 As we’ve suggested, there are measures you can and should take to protect your new dining room table.
 None of them will break the bank, and all of them will defend that tabletop from the risk of white heat stains.

 Trivets, tablecloths, placemats, table pads, and coasters will go a long way toward eliminating that risk.
-They can add an aesthetically pleasing appearance to the table when entertaining, and they can also protect you from the inevitable mishaps of your kids.
+They can add an aesthetically pleasing appearance to the table when entertaining and protect you from the inevitable mishaps of your kids.
 An ounce of prevention, a pound of cure.

 Your tabletop doesn’t need to be hidden all the time.
 All of those suggestions can be removed from the table when it’s not dinner time.
 The beauty of the wood and your work can still be appreciated for the rest of the day and evening.